matriix00/simple-bootstrap/README.md

 ### 4- Creating new user and assign role  using role-based-authorization  plugin

 ### 5-  Create new pipeline and configure webhook to trigger commit changes
+1- pull code from github
+2- build bootstrap image
+3- push this image to dockerhub
+4- trigger CD pipline to run using webhook

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.